SHA152/starsandrights/memory-bank/progress.md

   - ✅ Officials questions manager for government officials
   - ✅ English materials manager for vocabulary and sentences
   - ✅ Export/import functionality for questions
+- ✅ Animation system for enhanced user experience
+  - ✅ Page transitions using react-transition-group
+  - ✅ Scroll-triggered animations using Intersection Observer
+  - ✅ Staggered animations for related content
+  - ✅ Enhanced interactive elements with hover and click animations
+  - ✅ Improved flashcard animations with better timing and visual feedback

 ## What's In Progress